amendelson/usc-course-spring-2019/week7/README.md

 Once you do that, write a pitch of 150 words for a data story you could do with this information.

-If you run into technical troubles, email Aaron ASAP.
+If you run into technical troubles, let Aaron know ASAP.

 **Due Sunday at 5 PM**.